Auxeno/diamond-ppo/readme.md

 ---

-Diamond PPO aims to be a clean and minimal implementation of Proximal Policy Optimisation written in PyTorch.
+Aims to be a clean and minimal PyTorch implementation of Proximal Policy Optimisation ([Schulman et al. 2017](https://arxiv.org/abs/1707.06347)).

-It is designed for Gymnasium environments and is compatible with custom user-defined neural networks.
+Designed for Gymnasium environments and compatible with custom user-defined neural networks.

+Includes optional utilities for logging, timing, and checkpointing.

 ---